First Turkey MTB XC race start

 Built in 2016, Whip Snake is a very cool flow trail with less descent and gnarl than its big brother, Megatron.
 Starting at Lighthouse and coming out at Zamia Hub, Whip Snake is an ideal first blue descent for riders progressing from green trails.

-Difficult trails @ First Turkey
+Difficult Trails @ First Turkey Mountain Bike Reserve

 1995